Managing Merchant ChargebacksDispute Management is a Three-Phase Process

 #3 | Use Order Insight & Consumer Clarity

-Order Insight and Consumer Clarity both provide deeper insights into your transactions and help prevent disputes.
-They let you share detailed transaction information with the customer’s bank, clarifying any confusion and preventing unnecessary chargebacks.
+Order Insight and Consumer Clarity both let you share transaction details with the customer’s bank in real time, clarifying any confusion and preventing disputes.

 #4 | Inform Your Customers